Why You Should Work as a Low Voltage Technician

 Walker Electric has been part of the community since 1976, and we’ve built a reputation for providing exceptional service.
 Lexington residents rely on us for various services, including electrical installations, electrical design-build, and industrial service work.
 We also offer 24/7 emergency service.

-Call us at (859) 252-2892 to learn more about working with us as a low voltage technician.
+Call us at (859) 252-2892 to learn more about working with us as a low-voltage technician.
 We always have a place on our team for ambitious people with a drive to exceed expectations.
 Please apply online or complete an application and bring it to our office at 2308 Frankfort Court in Lexington.
 Walker Electric is located in Lexington, Kentucky, and proudly serves Fayette County, Lexington, Frankfort, Richmond, Georgetown, and surrounding counties.